phuongtailtranminh/android-tutorial/README.md

-# android-tutorial
+# Android Tutorial
-Quick start with Android
+This is quick start for android developer